ThatsVie/atlas-web_back_end/ES6_classes/README.md

 - **Functionality:** Ensure proper instantiation and access control with getters, and provide a detailed description of each student through getters.
 - This task demonstrates fixing issues in class implementation, ensuring correct instantiation, and managing relationships between classes.

+### Task 10
+Implement the `Car` class with enhanced cloning capabilities:
+- **Attributes**: The `Car` class is initialized with attributes `brand`, `motor`, and `color`, each stored privately.
+- **Cloning**: Incorporate a `cloneCar` method that leverages `Symbol.species` to return a new, uninitialized instance of the same class, ensuring type preservation without copying initial attribute values.
+- This task demonstrates class inheritance, symbol usage, and dynamic instance creation.

 ## File Overview
 - `0-classroom.js`: Contains the implementation of the `ClassRoom` class.
 This class accepts a `maxStudentsSize` parameter in its constructor and assigns it to a private property `_maxStudentsSize`.
 - `0-main.js`: A testing script used to validate the functionality of the `ClassRoom` class by creating an instance and logging the `_maxStudentsSize` property.